ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 Name | Type | Description
 --- | ---- | ------------
-`prefix` | string | Constrains response to object names beginning with `prefix`.
+`prefix` | String | Constrains response to object names beginning with `prefix`.
-`delimiter` | string | Groups objects between the `prefix` and the `delimiter`.
+`delimiter` | String | Groups objects between the `prefix` and the `delimiter`.
-`encoding-type` | string | If unicode characters that are not supported by XML are used in an object name, this parameter can be set to `url` to properly encode the response.
+`encoding-type` | String | If unicode characters that are not supported by XML are used in an object name, this parameter can be set to `url` to properly encode the response.
-`max-keys` | string | Restricts the number of objects to display in the response.
+`max-keys` | String | Restricts the number of objects to display in the response.
 Default and maximum is 1,000.
-`marker` | string | Specifies the object from where the listing should begin, in UTF-8 binary order.
+`marker` | String | Specifies the object from where the listing should begin, in UTF-8 binary order.

-**Sample request (IAM)**
+**Example request**

 This request lists the objects inside the "apiary" bucket.